xitrum-framework/xitrum-doc/guide/async.rst

 * Headers are only sent on the first respondXXX call.
 * :doc:`Page and action cache </cache>` cannot be used with chunked response.

-Using chunked response together with ActionActor, you can easily implement `Facebook BigPipe <http://www.cubrid.org/blog/dev-platform/faster-web-page-loading-with-facebook-bigpipe/>`_.
+Using chunked response together with ActorAction, you can easily implement `Facebook BigPipe <http://www.cubrid.org/blog/dev-platform/faster-web-page-loading-with-facebook-bigpipe/>`_.

 Forever iframe